Rynaro/Rmark-Benchmark/README.md

 ===============

 Simple Ruby Benchmark framework.
 Only for demonstration.
-Algorithm done to show the Question imprecisely fun / peformance
+All functions coded here have no purpose to be extremely precise..